 As you explore various career fields, pay attention to specific job descriptionsand requirements.
 If there are areas where your skills or knowledge are lacking, talk with your academic advisor and career coach about how you can develop in those areas while you are at Indiana University.

 - Launch your career

 Plan your search

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
-College of Arts and Sciences students should consider taking ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
+College of Arts and Sciences students should consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
 This course teaches the strategies and tools necessary to successfully market the qualifications gained from your Arts and Sciences education, help you achieve career-related goals, and plan for lifelong career development.

 The job market

 With the increased focus on job growth in STEM (Science, Technology, Engineering and Math) fields, there are many job opportunities for students with analytical, critical thinking, and research skills.